 Masses of pink blooms appear in spring followed by a densely packed tree full of peaches.
 The fruit is lovely, creamy green in the background and then blushed almost entirely over with pinkish red.
 Blushingstar peach fruit is good sized, about 2.5 inches (5 cm.) across with firm flesh that’s slightly acidic.

 How to Grow Blushingstar

 USDA zones 4 to 8 are excellent for Blushingstar peach growing.
 The tree is very tolerant of cold weather and can even withstand light frosts up until fruiting.

 Select a location in full sun, preferably in well-draining loam, although the trees can tolerate any type of soil.
 The ideal soil pH is 6.0 to 7.0.

 Loosen soil well and dig a hole that is twice as deep and wide as the spread of the little tree’s roots.
 Make a hill of soil at the bottom of the hole if you are planting a bare root tree.
 Spread the roots over that and backfill well.

 Water the tree and keep it moderately moist.
 A stake may be necessary to keep the central trunk straight.
 Prune young trees after a year to help them form a sturdy scaffold and open the canopy.

 Training is a big part of Blushingstar peach growing.
 Prune the peach trees annually in the early spring to an open center.
-When the tree is 3 or 4, begin to remove stems that have already bore fruit.
+When the tree is three or four, begin to remove stems that have already bore fruit.
 This will encourage new fruiting wood.
 Always prune to a bud and angle the cut away so moisture doesn’t collect.